smartrome/minerva/README.md

 ## Welcome to our project page Smart Rome.
-(We are still building it)
+(We are still building it!)
 <b>An interactive Android-based solution
 for enriching the cultural experience in the Eternal City.</b>